demichie/IMEX_SfloW2D_v2/index.md

 ### Installation and execution

-Check first if you have the LAPACK library installed on your system.
+Before compiling the code, please be sure that the following libraries are installed on your system:

+- liblapack-dev
+- libopenblas-dev

 Download the IMEX_SfloW2D_v2 package and create the executable with the following commands from a terminal: